pgeu/pgeu-system/docs/invoices/payment.md

 If a different payment method (or any other part of the system where this would make sense) knows about a payout happening to a managed bank account, it can register this information in the system.
-It does so by creating a Pending Matcher, which is a combinatino of a regular expression and an amount.
+It does so by creating a Pending Matcher, which is a combination of a regular expression and an amount.
 It will in this case also leave an open accounting entry.
 When a transaction shows up on this managed bank account with the correct amount and a transaction text that matches